tksarah/haas_pub/README.md

 **roles/handson/vars/main.yml**

 ```
-download: true             # If you want to download after this play finised , it's true. (default:false)
+download: true             # If you want to download after this play finised , it's true. (default: false)
-digest: false              # When you use Digest Authorication , it's true. (default:false)
+digest: false              # When you use Digest Authorication , it's true. (default: false)
 ```